Nathan-Butler7/post-install-config/README.md

 In this lab exercise, we will alternate between the Admin Panel and the Agent Panel within the osTicket system.
 The Admin Panel is utilized for configuring system settings and managing backend operations, whereas the Agent Panel is designed for help desk personnel to access, manage, and respond to support tickets.

 <b>1.
 Configure Roles</b> <br />
-- On your windows VM, open a browser and access to osTicket website (http://localhost/osTicket/scp/login.php).
+- On your Windows VM, open a browser and access to osTicket website (http://localhost/osTicket/scp/login.php).
 - Login to the Help Desk login page with credentials created previously:
 - Username: adminuser
 - Password: Password1